BoxFactura/pulltorefresh.js/README.md

 The resistance function, accepts one parameter, must return a number, capping at 1.
 Defaults to `t => Math.min(1, t / 2.5)`

+➡ `shouldPullToRefresh` (function)

+What condition should be met for pullToRefresh to trigger?
+Defaults to `!window.scrollY`

 ➡ `passive` (boolean)

 This value will be passed as `{ passive: true|false }` to `touchmove` listeners if passive-handlers are supported.
 Defaults to `false`